By Brandon Perlow

 About Brandon

 In his spare time, Brandon is an avid runner, hiker, and adventurer.
-In 2021, Brandon ran over 1,000 miles, and he has served on the Pace Team for the Rock n Roll Arizona Marathon and Half Marathon, helping others to successfully accomplish their goals in both 2020 and 2022.
-He has also summited Mt.
-Kilimanjaro, the tallest mountain in Africa at 19,341 feet above sea level—an eight-day trek.
-Most recently, he and his wife, Laurel, successfully hiked Rim-2-Rim at the Grand Canyon, from the North Rim to the South Rim, all in one 24-mile day.
-Brandon lives in Scottsdale with his wife, their daughter, Naomi, and their rescue Siberian Husky, Laney.
+In 2021, he ran over 1,000 miles and served on the Pace Team for the Rock n Roll Arizona Marathon and Half Marathon in 2020, 2022, and 2023.
+He has achieved remarkable physical feats, including summiting Mt.
+Kilimanjaro, the tallest mountain in Africa, and completing the Rim-2-Rim hike at the Grand Canyon.
+Brandon resides in Scottsdale with his wife Laurel, their daughter Naomi, and their rescue Siberian Husky, Laney.